Shri029/AndroidProjects/README.md

 # AndroidProjects

-<br>Brief Introduction of small Applications with respective output. </br>
+<br>Brief introduction of small applications with respective outputs. </br>

 <b>Authentication</b>
 <br> This app uses Firebase Database to authenticate android app using Phone number and OTP.</br>